The Exoplanet Encyclopaedia — Readme

 - Physical criteria

-The basic criterion is, in principle, the mass limit: 13 Jupiter mass.
+The basic criterion is the mass limit: 60 Jupiter mass.

 - Confidence criteria